-LOCKING AND UNLOCKING WITH KEY Insert the key into the keyhole and turn it.
+LOCKING AND UNLOCKING WITH KEY Insert the key into the keyhole and turn it

 To lock: Turn the key forward.
 To unlock: Turn the key backward.

-Vehicles with power door lock system-

-All the side doors and back door lock and unlock simultaneously with either front door.
-In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the side doors and back door simultaneously.
+Vehicles with power door lock system- All the doors lock and unlock simultaneously with either front door.
+In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the doors simultaneously.

-When the interior light dial is in the door position, and all the side doors and back door are unlocked simultaneously with a key or wireless remote control transmitter, the interior lights come on for about 15 seconds and then fade out, even if the door is not opened.
-(For further information, see "Interior/instrument panel light control" on page 81 in Section 1-5.)
+When the interior light dial is in the DOOR position and all the doors are unlocked simultaneously using either the key or the wireless remote control transmitter, the interior light will come on and remain on for about 15 seconds before fading out.
+(For further information, see "Interior/instrument panel light control" on page 79 in Section 1-5.)